The Casebook of Sherlock Holmes

 The author adds: ‘And so reader, farewell to Sherlock Holmes.
 I thank you for your past constancy, and can but hope that some return has been made in the shape of that distraction from the worries of life and stimulating change of thought which can only be found in the fairy kingdom of romance.’

 This collection was first published in 1927 and at this time in Doyle’s life he had no real interest in Holmes at all.
 In fact in the final decade of his life – he died in 1930 – Doyle wrote hardly any fiction of any kind.
-His time, energies and enthusiasm were all directed to his work in the cause of Spiritualism.
+His time, energy and enthusiasm were all directed to his work in the cause of Spiritualism.
 It was a belief that he had finally embraced after a lifelong search for the meaning of life and the pain of death.
-These late Holmes stories were penned purely as money spinners, to provide cash for his Spiritualist crusade.
+These late Holmes stories were penned purely as money-spinners, to provide cash for his Spiritualist crusade.

 Not surprising then, The Case-Book is generally regarded as the weakest of the Holmes short-story collections.
 When a critic by the name of John Gore proclaimed the tales to be ‘very poor’, Doyle wrote to him saying, ‘I wonder whether the small impression which they produce upon you may be due to the fact that we become blasé and stale ourselves as we grow older… I test the Holmes stories on fresh young minds and find that they stand the test well.’
 The author had a point.
 Familiarity does breed indifference if not contempt and one wonders how this collection would have been received if it had been the first.